AnthonissenBert/Notes/SlingshotDnD/Factions/the Wealth of the Spear.md

-Adventuring guild acros the world active quests:
+Adventuring guild across the world active quests:
 - go clear out a cave
 - bring in a bandit leader